itead/IoTgo/README.md

 ## Web API

-IoTgo Platform provides a [RESTful Web API](http://en.wikipedia.org/wiki/Representational_state_transfer) to interact with clients (Web App, Mobile App, Desktop App, etc.).
+IoTgo provides a [RESTful Web API](http://en.wikipedia.org/wiki/Representational_state_transfer) to interact with clients (Web App, Mobile App, Desktop App, etc.).

 The general process is as follows:

-- Client sends HTTP request to IoTgo Platform.
+- Client sends HTTP request to IoTgo.

   - If it is a POST request, then data must be coded in [JSON](http://en.wikipedia.org/wiki/JSON) format and carried in request body.

-- IoTgo Platform does some validation against the request.
+- IoTgo does some validation against the request.

-  - If the validation failed, IoTgo Platform will reply with proper response code and reason.
+  - If the validation failed, IoTgo will reply with proper response code and reason.

-  - If the validation succeeded, IoTgo Platform will continue processing the request, and reply with 200 OK status code and process result encoded in JSON format.
+  - If the validation succeeded, IoTgo will continue processing the request, and reply with 200 OK status code and process result encoded in JSON format.

-- Client checks the response from IoTgo Platform.
+- Client checks the response from IoTgo.

   - If the status code is not 200 OK, then the request is probably illegal or bad formed.